Andrew-Colman/create-fast-context/README.md

 -   Easily create and maintain multiple contexts

-> Please Note: It's Recommended to Solve component level state management problems (prop drilling) with create-fast-context , and use state management libraries like Jotai, Zustand, and Redux for application global state
+> Note: It's Recommended to Solve component level state management problems (prop drilling) with create-fast-context , and use state management libraries like Jotai, Zustand/Redux or React-Query for application global state

 ### Install